MARIAN LEADERSHIP GRANT

 Marian High School also offers several other opportunities to assist families with tuition.
 The primary objective of the Tuition Assistance Grants is to help students from moderate and low-income families to attend Marian.

 Tuition Assistance Grants are funded by Marian High School.
 Families with registered students are able to apply for Tuition Assistance Grants which are determined by the Tuition Assistance Committee.
-Criteria for these awards are available on Edline or upon request from the Business Office and applications are to be completed by mid-March for the upcoming school year.
+Criteria for these awards are available by clicking here.
+Applications are to be completed by mid-March for the upcoming school year.
 Click on FACTS G/A FAQs for detailed information regarding applying for aid using FACTS.
-To initiate an application, visit our Edline
+To initiate an application visit FACTS and select Start Application.

 Families living in the Archdiocese of Detroit can apply for Archdiocesan Grants offered to active parishioners.
-Applications are due in early April.
+Applications are due in late April.
 Only one application needs to be completed through FACTS Grant & Aid to apply for both Marian Tuition Assistance Grants and Archdiocese of Detroit Grants.
 Information regarding assistance from the Archdiocese of Detroit is available at AOD.

 Marian offers a work program for students interested in assisting with their tuition.
 Students may work either before school, after school, or during a study period.
 Earnings are credited directly to the student’s tuition account.
 Applications for the Student Work Program are available at the beginning of the fall semester from the Marian Front Office or the Assistant Head of School's Office.